 Religious institutes today stand at a pivotal moment in their collective story.
 Institutes everywhere face the reality of a world in significant distress.
 Intertwined social, economic, and ecological crises are reshaping needs throughout the world and revealing the limits of former ways of responding.
-The call to mission endures, however, and responding to global challenges now requires more than adaptation.
+The call to mission endures; however, responding to global challenges now requires more than adaptation.
 It demands a fundamental shift in understanding, expressing, and living mission locally and beyond.

 Many religious communities are reexamining and clarifying their priorities for the future.
 They are coming to a deeper understanding of their mission and their reason for being.
 Some hold excess financial resources and wonder how they might use them to make a meaningful, systemic impact in a complex and rapidly changing world.

-This moment invites considering a new model of philanthropy — one that draws on the rich traditions of Catholic Social Teaching, including spirituality, justice, and community, while reimagining how resources, social capital, and partnerships can foster systemic change.
+This moment invites considering a new model of philanthropy — one that draws on rich traditions of Catholic Social Teaching, including spirituality, justice, and community, while reimagining how resources, social capital, and partnerships can foster systemic change.

 Beyond charity: The need for systemic transformation

 Traditional philanthropy often focuses on crisis response: emergency rooms, hotlines, shelters, and food banks.
 While these services are vital, they address symptoms rather than the structural forces that repeatedly push people back into crisis.
-Classic charitable giving may ease immediate burdens, but it does not dismantle the systems that perpetuate inequality.
+Classic charitable giving may ease immediate burdens, but it does not dismantle the systems that perpetuate inequities.

 In A Spirituality of Justice and Peacemaking, Richard Rohr describes social justice as the work of naming and transforming the political, economic, social, cultural, religious, and mythical systems “so as to name and change those structural things that account for the fact that some of us are unduly penalized even as others of us are unduly privileged.”
 Charity may respond to immediate need, but justice seeks to uncover and alter the underlying patterns.